What are cookies?

 |request_method||To make following links faster|

-On one or both sites, the following cookies are created by Facebook and Twitter for the purposes of account identification and to collect usage information:
+In addition, the following cookies are created by linked sites for the purposes of account identification and to collect usage information:

 Where can I find more information about cookies?